TLS Certificate Manager

 hosts | list of strings | Conditional | Hostnames this bundle serves.
 Can be omitted if there is only one bundle. |

-mode | string | Yes | Certificate source: files or pki |
+mode | string | Yes | Certificate source: files, pki, or letsencrypt (beta) |

 files mode fields